Rmlyy/uploader/README.md

 4.1 Change URL
 `URL=https://yourdomain.com` Change the URL to your domain or IP Address. **Don't put the last /**
 4.2 Change the secret key
-`SECRET=verysecretkey` It is highly recommended to change the secret key so others can't upload to your server.
+`SECRET=yoursecretkey` It is highly recommended to change the secret key so others can't upload to your server.
 5. Run it
 `node app.js`
 You can use something like `screen` or `pm2` to keep the server running.